 And to obtain a bean:

 Once we have bean we can simple call methods on it like:

 List customerNumList = custService.getAllActive CustomerNum();

 Spring Transaction Management

-Spring’s HibernateTransactionManager class is used to manage transactions.
+It uses Spring’s HibernateTransactionManager class to manage transactions.

-Transaction manager needed a session factory to connect with DB that is also defined along with the Transaction Manager.
-Also, Spring’s hibernate template are used to access database that is also defined in applicationcontext.xml.
+Transaction manager needs a session factory to connect with DB defined along with the Transaction Manager.
+Also, Spring’s hibernate templates access database defined in applicationcontext.xml.